Sensuality (film)

-Sensualidad (Sensuality) is a 1951 Mexican drama film directed by Alberto Gout, starring Ninón Sevilla and Fernando Soler.
+Sensuality (Spanish: Sensualidad) is a 1951 Mexican crime drama film directed by Alberto Gout and starring Ninón Sevilla, Fernando Soler and Andrea Palma.
+It was shot at the Churubusco Studios in Mexico City.
+The film's sets were designed by the art director Manuel Fontanals.
+It is part of the genre of rumberas films popular during the era.

 Plot

 The rumba dancer and singer Aurora (Ninón Sevilla), is sentenced to two years in prison for her part in a robbery with her boyfriend, the pimp "El Rizos" (Rodolfo Acosta).
 Once out of prison, Aurora and "El Rizos" decide to take revenge of the respectable judge Alejandro Luque (Fernando Soler), responsible for sending her to prison.
 Fate reunites Aurora and the judge, and she decides to seduce him.
 Without knowing the trap, the judge falls under the spell of the evil woman, forgetting everything important to him: his family and his profession.
 The judge degenerates to the point of killing and stealing to be near her.
 His son, Raul Luque (Ruben Rojo), begins investigating the situation, and like his father, falls in love with the perverse woman.